johnzja/Deep-learning-enhanced-Rydberg-multifrequency-microwave-recognition/README.md

 ```

 # Install
 The necessary packages can be installed with `conda`.
+After installing conda and git, run the following codes:

 ```bash
 $git clone https://github.com/ZongkaiLiu/Deep-learning-enhanced-Rydberg-multifrequency-microwave-recognition.git